Burn the Fat Q & A, With Coach Tom Venuto

 Certain outliers, like endurance athletes, can burn mind-boggling amounts of calories, so their carb intakes are off the charts.
 It can literally be multiples of what the average dieter is eating (and yet they still don’t gain weight).

-Your total daily energy expenditure is easy to calculate using standard equations like the Harris Benedict method.
+Your TDEE is easy to calculate using standard equations like the Harris Benedict method.
 When you use an online calculator, all it takes is entering a few of your personal stats and then a mouse click.

 The number will depend a lot on activity and body size, but for the average man it’s usually around 2800 calories per day.
 For the average woman, it’s usually closer to 2100 per day.

 2. Your state of energy balance.

 How many carbs per meal you should eat is also going to depend on your goal.
 Are you going after fat loss, weight maintenance or muscle gain?

 Having a goal for weight maintenance means you’re eating at maintenance level calories.
 That means you have room for more carbs than if your goal was fat loss.
 If your goal is muscle gain, you’ll be setting your calories in a surplus.
 That means you have even more room for carbs.
 Carb intakes on muscle gaining diets can be very high.
 Carb intakes on fat loss diets are always much lower.

 To simplify things, let’s consider that the average woman usually aims for between 1400 and 1800 calories per day for fat loss.
 The average man usually aims for 2100 to 2500 calories for fat loss.
 These general rules of thumb probably cover 70% of the population.

 If the average woman has a 1600 calorie per day budget and the average man has a 2300 calorie per day budget, that only leaves certain amount of room for carbs.
 Protein is the top priority so you have to make room for that first.
 You’re also going to leave room for some dietary fat.
 So you can see that how many carbs per meal you can eat is constrained by how many calories per day you can eat and still be in a deficit.